The Official Journal of the Turkish Society Of Clinical Microbiology and Infectious Diseases (KLİMİK)

 Commentary: We want to publish thoughtful discussions, personal views, exciting ideas, criticism, or praise on topics of the journal.
 We ask a maximum of 1400 words and a maximum of 10 references.
 There could be one figure or table and an abstract with 100 words.

-Letters to the Editor: Letters about an article published within the previous six months in the journal will be considered if they contain constructive criticism.
+Letters to the Editor/ Correspondence: This type of article is published to express the readers’ opinions about an article published in IDCM or to express an opinion on any subject that is of interest to IDCM.
+Letters about articles published within the previous six months in the journal will be considered if they contain constructive criticism.
 Letters must specify the title and authors of the article they are writing about.
-Letters should not exceed 800 words; may include up to 5 references and only one figure or table.
+Letters should not exceed 800 words; they may include up to 5 references and only one figure or table.
 Letters should have no more than 6 authors.
-Letters should begin ‘To the Editor’.
+Letters should begin with ‘To the Editor’ or “Dear Editor”.
 Letters are published without an Abstract.
 However, for the purpose of informing our peer-reviewers, please present 4-5 sentences describing the content of your Letter.

 Visual Case Presentation & Quiz: Short cases/presentations can be submitted along with a high-quality photo and/or video of the cases/procedures.
 In that case, an accompanying explanatory plain text with a maximum 250-word limit should be submitted.
 The main text of the case can be structured as a quiz format as well.
 The identity of the subject should not be disclosed in any type of visual.